 DIY home security kits are usually less expensive than professional installation and offering the necessary devices to protect your home.
 Most importantly, there is no long-term agreement to consider.
-Whenever you need, these security systems make the perfect starting place.
+Whenever you need it, these security systems make the perfect starting place.

 Most DIY home security systems provide you with the flexibility to decide how and when you keep an eye on your home.
 That means you can have a home security system’s service on an optional basis and cancel any time you want, without any hidden charges or early end of contract fees.